OngoingAIOngoingAI Docs

 • Cause: A required field is empty or a numeric value is out of range.

 • Fix: Verify that endpoint and service_name are non-empty, that sampling_ratio is between 0.0 and 1.0, and that timeout values are positive integers.
+When prometheus_enabled is true, verify that prometheus_path starts with / and does not overlap with /api, /openai, or /anthropic.

 Next steps